 Christine Amer Mayer

-Christine serves as a trustee of the John S. and James L. Knight Foundation.
-She is vice chair of the board of the United Way of Summit County, where she is involved in that organization’s wholesale transformation to a community impact model.
+Beyond her role at GAR, Christine serves as a trustee of the John S. and James L. Knight Foundation.
+She is the board chair of the United Way of Summit County, where she is involved in that organization’s wholesale transformation to a community impact model.
 In recent years, she has focused considerable efforts on Summit County’s arts and cultural assets, helping to lead the Summit County Arts and Culture Landscape Assessment, a county-wide study of the arts and culture landscape.
 That work led to the creation of ArtsNow, a sector-strengthening organization for which she serves as vice chair.

-Inside Business has named Christine as one the most influential leaders in Northeast Ohio three times.
-She also received the Women’s History Project of the Akron Area’s Woman of the Year award for her innovative efforts to bring together hundreds of people from the arts, business, government, and nonprofit sectors to strengthen the arts landscape in Akron.
+Inside Business has named Christine as one the most influential leaders in Northeast Ohio four times.
+She also received the Summit County Historical Society’s Woman of the Year award for her innovative efforts to bring stakeholders together to strengthen the arts and culture sector.

-Christine received a Bachelor’s degree in English from Duke University and a law degree from The Ohio State University.
-She lives in Solon with her three children and their spirited golden retriever.
-When she’s not at work, she enjoys hiking, gardening, bird-watching, reading, and cheering on her children in their pursuits.
+She received a Bachelor’s degree in English with honors from Duke University and a law degree with honors from The Ohio State University.
+Christine lives in Solon with her three amazing children, the spirited family pet (a golden retriever), and a reasonably productive vegetable garden.